 Become a Gold or Silver member to find out how they rated.

 The “traditional” media hub.
-It sits in your entertainment system, often has an internal hard drive, and streams media you already own from another source (like a laptop or external hard drive).
+It sits in your entertainment system, often has an internal hard drive, and streams media you already own from another source (such as a laptop or external hard drive).
 See “Stick” for info on the newer type of hub.

-Stands for digital living network alliance.
-It’s a protocol to help simplify the process of sharing content around the home.
+Stands for Digital Living Network Alliance.
+It’s a protocol to help simplify the process of sharing content in your home.
 It allows connected devices to “talk” to one another as seamlessly as possible over a wireless or wired network.

-Stands for domain name system and is essentially a “phonebook” for turning website names (like consumer.org.nz) into a unique “phone number” for a website (such as 8:8:8:8).
+Stands for Domain Name System and is essentially a “phonebook” for turning website names (such as consumer.org.nz) into a unique “phone number” for a website (such as 8:8:8:8).
 Using these numbers websites can tell where your computer is located.
 So-called smart DNS services allow your computer to pretend it’s in another location.

 A cable connection for your computer or network.

-There are dozens of different media file types and not all devices can play every one of them.
+There are dozens of different media file types and not all devices can play all of them.
 The more file types supported by your media hub the better.
-This is not really an issue for streaming devices like the Roku, Chromecast or Apple TV but it comes into play for devices that let you plug in a hard drive.
+This isn’t a big issue for streaming devices such the Roku, Chromecast or Apple TV, but it comes into play for devices that let you plug in a hard drive.

 Apple’s movie store.
 You’ll need an Apple ID and account to use it.
 Once logged in you can rent or buy movies in HD.
 It’s strong on new releases and has a large selection of titles.

-Content that you’ve paid for, or that’s available for free.
+Content you’ve paid for, or that’s legally available for free.

 A paid video-on-demand service based in the US.
 For a subscription you can watch as much as you like of its extremely large catalogue — but not that many new releases are available.
 Netflix also makes its own TV shows such as House of Cards, Arrested Development and Orange is the New Black.